 PTSD and Substance Abuse

 Mental healthcare providers noted that PTSD and substance abuse often coexist.
-A summary of several studies has shown that around half of patients suffering from PTSD fulfil the criteria for substance abuse disorders.
-PTSD and alcohol dependence in traumatised individuals often occur at the same time.
+A summary of several studies has shown that around half of patients suffering from PTSD fulfill the criteria for substance abuse disorders.
+PTSD and alcohol dependence in traumatized individuals often occur at the same time.
 The reason for alcohol over drug abuse is because of alcohol’s legal status and its availability.

 Risk Factors for PTSD